openfheorg/openfhe-development/docs/assets/sphinx_rsts/modules/core/utils/prng.rst

 Implemented PRNG hash function
 -----------------------------

-- Our cryptographic hash function which is based off of `Blake2b <https://blake2.net>`_, which allows fast hashing.
+- Our cryptographic hash function is based off of `Blake2b <https://blake2.net>`_, which allows fast hashing.

 Using your own PRNG engine
 -----------------------------------